 Connie Green, owner of Wine Forest Wild Foods, and Sarah Scott have written The Wild Table: Seasonal Foraged Food and Recipes, above.
 It includes tips on foraging for wild foods and recipes for wild ingredients.

-The Jimtown Store Cookbook, above, from Carrie Brown's Jimtown Fresh and restaurant in the Alexander Valley of Sonoma County is a perennial favorite
+The Jimtown Store Cookbook, above, from Carrie Brown's Jimtown Store and restaurant in the Alexander Valley of Sonoma County is a perennial favorite.

 Snacks for Santa's sleighIn case Mrs. Santa comes along to visit your house, she will love to have Hottie Biscotti's Coconut Biscotti, above, to nibble on during the "cold winter's night."